th-koeln-intia/ip-sprachassistent-team2/docs/pages/users/wi-fi.md

 ![](../../assets/comitup-connect-android-3.png)

-The browser will open and we can select the ssid of our network or search a hidden or missing one.
+The browser will open, and we can select the ssid of our network or search a hidden or missing one.

 ![](../../assets/comitup-connect-android-4.png)